 The aim of the program is to support pilot research projects or promising research that is not a candidate for typical funding sources (i.e., federal grants or foundation support).
-Preference is given to researchers from UNC Kenan-Flagler Business School, and researchers who are sponsored by one of the Institute’s affiliated centers.
+Preference is given to researchers from UNC Kenan-Flagler Business School, and researchers who are sponsored by one of the Institute’s affiliated centers; however all UNC-Chapel Hill researchers are eligible.
 Learn more about the Kenan Institute and its affiliated Centers.

 - Applicants must be UNC-Chapel Hill faculty, postdocs, or PhD candidates with preferences given to those with Kenan-Flagler affiliation.

-- Non-Kenan-Flagler affiliated researchers from UNC must include a letter of support from one of the Kenan Institute’s affiliated centers in their proposals to show alignment with the Institute’s research goals.
-Learn more about our affiliated centers.
+- Non-Kenan-Flagler affiliated researchers from UNC must include a letter of support from one of the Kenan Institute’s affiliated centers or the Global Business Center in their proposals to show alignment with the Institute’s research goals.
+Learn more about the affiliated centers.

 - Although the research project does not have to be complete, the PI must have a preliminary analysis suitable for sharing via a white paper or report within 18-months of being funded.

 - Allow the Kenan Institute to post the research project abstract on our website and other outreach channels;

 - Provide brief, written quarterly updates on project progress;